Ciprofloxacin eye preparations Ciloxan

 - If your symptoms do not improve within a few days, or if they become worse, speak again with your doctor.

 - When you first put the drops or ointment into your eye, it may cause blurred vision.
-This should quickly clear, but make sure you can see clearly again before you drive or use machines or tools.
+This should quickly clear, but make sure you can see clearly again before you drive and before using machines or tools.

 - Take care to avoid spreading the infection from one eye to the other, and to other members of your family.
 Washing your hands regularly (particularly after touching your eyes) and not sharing towels or pillows will help to prevent the infection from spreading.